hmrc/income-tax-mtd-changelog/README.md

 #### Improved documentation

 We have switched to a new tool for publishing API documentation.
-The details of API endpoints are now presented in an improved format in production and the sandbox.
+The details of API endpoints are now presented in an improved format in Production and the sandbox.

 We have also updated the descriptions of a number of properties across the APIs to make them easier to understand.